 13

-C6.7.2.2.
+C6.7.3.2.
 Concurrent Modifications.
-Case value may be transferred between two or more cases by concurrent Modifications.
-Concurrent Modifications are prepared in DSAMS and identified using the DSAMS Concurrent Funding Tab under Case Detail to record the transfer from or to cases and amounts.
-DSAMS automatically relates the documents and prints the correct statements in accordance with Section C6.7.2.2.6.
-This process ensures that all the documents are implemented at the same time.
-The following conditions must be met for valid concurrent Modifications:
+DoD may utilize Concurrent Modifications to transfer funding between two or more FMS cases.
+Concurrent Modifications are prepared in DSAMS and identified using the DSAMS Concurrent Funding Tab under Case Detail to record the cases and amounts being modified.
+DSAMS automatically relates the case documents and prints the accurate statements in accordance with Section C6.7.3.2.6.
+This process ensures that all the case documents are implemented at the same time.
+Likewise, all Concurrent Modifications must be linked in the Case Tracking System (CTS) by the IA prior to sending to DSCA.
+For Concurrent Modifications on BPC cases, see Chapter 15.
+For FMS cases, the following conditions must be met in order to execute a Concurrent Modification request:

 On decreased LOA: